-The minimal score of the final quality stage is 70% (hereinafter: “the Final Quality Threshold
+The minimal score of the final quality stage is 70% (hereinafter: “the Final Quality Threshold”).
+A Bid that received a quality score exceeding the Final Quality Threshold, will proceed to stage D.

-”), a Bid whose score is under this threshold will be disqualified.
+A Bid whose score is under this threshold will be disqualified.
 Notwithstanding the above, in the event that less than three Bids passed the Final Quality Threshold, the Client may, at its discretion, refrain from disqualifying Bids whose quality score is less than 70% but no less than 60%.

-A Bid that received a quality score exceeding the Final Quality Threshold, will proceed to stage D.

 Stage D – weighting the quality and cost